You can also weigh the pros and cons of PlayStation VR, but assuming you don't own a PS4, this is the versus for you.

 This one previously went to the HTC Vive since Touch wasn't out yet.
-However with Touch available, it's clear that the Oculus device is a tad better.
-Performance isn't an issue with either controller - both have tracked well and work fine.
+However with Touch available, it's clear that the Oculus device is just ahead.
+Performance isn't an issue with either controller – both have tracked well and work fine.

 Oculus Rift v HTC Vive: Audio

 Another way headset makers can add to the immersive experience is audio.
 Oculus has its Head-Related Transfer Tech (HRTF) which combines with the Rift's head tracking to create spatial, 3D audio.
 It's impressive in use and gives the impression that you are surrounded, in 360 degrees, by sound.
 An Oculus Audio SDK gives developers the chance to take advantage of the software but again, it's not guaranteed for every title.